Music ready to harvest at Hood River Garlic.

 Quick links to each month:

-We wait until the day before planting to separate the cloves from the bulbs.
+We wait until the day before planting our garlic to separate the cloves from the bulbs.
 Breaking apart the bulbs may cause some skin to fall off the cloves.
-Please note; It is not necessary to peel the garlic cloves before planting.
-It is however OK if the skin to falls off on a few cloves, you just don't want the clove exposed for too long before planting garlic.
+Please note: It is not necessary to peel the garlic cloves before planting.
+It is OK if the skin to falls off of a few cloves, you just don't want the clove exposed for too long before planting garlic.

 To break open bulbs: Take the whole bulb into one hand and use the other hand to break the cloves apart from each other.
 I like to wear gloves because it takes a lot of strength.

-When sorting your organic garlic seed, choose only the largest cloves per bulb for planting garlic.
+When sorting your organic garlic seed, choose only the largest cloves per bulb for planting stock.
 Save the small cloves to eat.
 The variety of garlic you are planting will determine how many cloves you yield per bulb.
 IE: Chesnok Red has 10-12 cloves per bulb, with large outer cloves and small inner cloves.
 Siberian is a personal favorite because the cloves are huge.
 Remember, the bigger the seed, the bigger the plant will become.
-Now you are ready for planting garlic!
+Once you have your garlic cloves separated from the garlic bulbs you are ready to plant your garlic!

-Preparing the beds for planting garlic is very important to grow nice sized bulbs.
-After tilling your planting area, you are ready to amend your soil.
+In order t o grow nice sized bulbs, your bed preparation is very important.
+You want to work the soil so it is loose and loamy.
+Till your planting area if needed.
+Next, you are ready to amend your soil.
 There are many different ways to add organic matter into your garden.
-You can add compost, manure, decomposed leaves, straw, etc. We use a mixture of all of the above.
-Once added, till into your beds and your soil will be ready for planting garlic.
+You can add compost, manure, decomposed leaves, etc. We use a mixture of all of the above.
+Once added, till into your beds and your soil will be ready for planting your garlic.

 Now that you have sorted out all the largest garlic seed stock and the beds are prepped, you are ready for planting garlic!

-As a rule of thumb, here in the Northwest, we start planting garlic around Halloween.
+Here in the Northwest, as a rule of thumb, we start planting garlic before Halloween.
 You don't want to wait too long into November, because the garlic seed likes to be in the ground before it freezes.
-Planting garlic too early can allow the plants to start growing.
+In Hood River County, our approximate first frost date is October 9th and freeze date is October 23rd.

-Planting garlic takes place between Halloween and Thanksgiving.
+If you miss your freeze date, never fear!
 We have planted in some pretty frosty beds before and it is just a little uncomfortable for the planter.
 The garlic will be fine, just give it a good pat into the earth, and cover it nicely with a blanket of mulch.
-Eric has been known for his extreme gardening.
-(That is when he is out planting garlic in the snow and freezing rain.)
+Eric and I have both been known for our extreme gardening...When we are out planting garlic in the snow and freezing rain!
+My motto is, if you have the space and garlic seed available, then plant it!

-Bring all your organic garlic seed to the garden, and plant garlic cloves one at a time, right side up (pointy ends up).
+To plant you garlic seed, bring all your seed to the garden, being careful to keep your varieties separate so that they do not get mixed up.
+I charge $10 per phone call in July to tell you what varieties you have planted and garlic descriptions...Just kidding!
+Plant garlic cloves one at a time, right side up (pointy ends up).
 You want to push the garlic seed into the dirt about 3-4 inches into the earth, allowing 2 inches of dirt covering the tip of the clove.
 Allow 3 inches in colder climates.
 I take a clove between my thumb and forefingers and push down, pushing down the length of my thumb.
 Pull out your hand, pat down the dirt and you've planted your first organic garlic seed!

 After tucking all your organic garlic seed into its winter bed, it likes a nice blanket of mulch.
 Old partially decomposed leaves work great, old seedless straw is also a great mulch.
 Spread mulch about six inches thick.